garyburke888/the_performance_academy_v1/TESTING.md

 -   All links have been manually tested.
 -   Pylint used for static code analysis throughout build.

 All the following tests have been implemented and passed.
-Where errors occured this has been highlighted.
+Where errors occurred this has been highlighted.

 # Manual Test Cycles